ShreyanshShakya/Weather-Prediction/README.md

    - Uploads the model artifacts to the Model Hub.

-3. The Model Registry (Hugging Face Model Hub): A central repository (Shreyansh1718/Weather-prediction-model) that stores thousands of individual, version-controlled models, one for each city.
+3. The Model Registry ([Hugging Face Model Hub](https://huggingface.co/Shreyansh1718/Weather-prediction-model): A central repository (Shreyansh1718/Weather-prediction-model) that stores thousands of individual, version-controlled models, one for each city.

 4. The Serving API (Hugging Face Docker Space): A lightweight, scalable FastAPI server running in a Docker container.
 It serves predictions on-demand: